A non-refundable application fee of $50 must accompany the student’s application for admission.

 All students, except those married or living at home with a parent or guardian, must live in university housing throughout their entire undergraduate career at Furman.

-The basic double room rate is $6,540.
+The basic double room rate is the most affordable university housing option.
 Other housing options, such as single rooms and apartment style living, cost more depending on a student’s specific housing assignment.
 Students are responsible for paying the rate that coincides with a specific housing assignment, regardless of the origin of the assignment.

 All resident students are required to subscribe to a meal plan.
 Furman offers five different meal plans.
 First year students are required to subscribe to the unlimited plan which provides unlimited access to the dining hall and 300 food points.
 Students entering their second year must subscribe to at least the 160 meals per semester plan, while students in their third year are required to choose at least the 90 meals per semester plan and fourth year at least the 75 meal plan.
 Vinings residents are also required to purchase a meal plan.
 Commuting students may purchase a meal plan, but are not required to do so.

 Campus Cash accounts may be established as well.
-These accounts work like a declining balance debit card-add funds to your account and the balance is reduced by the amount of each purchase.
+These accounts operate as a declining balance debit card.
+Students may add funds to their accounts in any amount and the balance is reduced by the amount of each purchase.
 Money added to a Campus Cash account can be used for on-campus purchases in all Dining Services locations and the Furman Bookstore.

 General Fee Policy